-The concrete works at the approach pipe section, situated outside the Head-race Tunnel (HRT) inlet portal have already been completed as of June 2023, whilst the concrete encasing works of the approach pipe section inside the tunnel is scheduled after the completion of concrete works of settling basin.
+The concrete works at the approach pipe section, situated outside the Head-race Tunnel (HRT) inlet portal have already been completed as of June 2023, whilst the concrete encasing works of the approach pipe section inside the tunnel has already commenced.
 Out of the total length of the approach pipe, which is 282 meters, the hydro-mechanical contractor has already laid out around 220 meters of pipe up to the inlet portal.
 Additionally, more than 210 meters of the approach pipe section located outside inlet portal has already been encased in concrete.
-As of the current date, approximately 3,595 m3 of concrete has been poured for the approach pipe section, representing about 65% of the total concreting work planned for this area.
+As of the current date, approximately 3,595 m3 of concrete has been poured for the approach pipe section, which is about 65% of the total concreting work planned for this area.